 “I have just completed two courses of implant work and cannot praise enough the overall experience.
 All staff have excellent interpersonal and professional skills.
 Tim Doswell has made me feel so relaxed and confident, something I have not experienced before when having dental treatment.
 I would thoroughly recommend anyone thinking of an implant to go to the Raglan Suite.” – Margaret Smith

-For more information take a look at:
+For more information on dental implants, take a look at:

 Links to further information:

-Blog: The cost of dental implants – why so much?
+Blog: The cost of Dental Implants – why so much?

-Blog: How long do dental implants last?
+Blog: How long do Dental Implants last?

-Blog: Dental implants abroad – if something seems too good to be true?
+Blog: Dental Implants abroad – if something seems too good to be true?